NYUAD-CRC/crc-docs/source/hpc/software/matlab_parallel.rst

 One of the features users may want to use in jubail is Matlab's Parallel Toolbox.

-MATLAB Parallel Toolbox allows you to run parallel computations in multicore systems.
+MATLAB Parallel Toolbox allows you to run parallel computations in multicore systems, parallel computations can be achieved either using  `parallel for-loops <https://www.mathworks.com/help/matlab/ref/parfor.html>`__ or
+`GPU computing <https://www.mathworks.com/solutions/gpu-computing.html>`__ , for more info visit the MATLAB documentation (`Get Started with Parallel Computing Toolbox <https://es.mathworks.com/help/parallel-computing/getting-started-with-parallel-computing-toolbox.html#brjw1fx-2>`__ )

 For computer cluster and grid support you would need to use the MATLAB Distributed Computing Server which is not currently supported at NYUAD.
-Parallel computations can be achieved either using  `parallel for-loops <https://www.mathworks.com/help/matlab/ref/parfor.html>`__ , `GPU computing <https://www.mathworks.com/solutions/gpu-computing.html>`__ .For more info visit the MATLAB documentation (`Get Started with Parallel Computing Toolbox <https://es.mathworks.com/help/parallel-computing/getting-started-with-parallel-computing-toolbox.html#brjw1fx-2>`__ )

-In any case, for all these things to work, you will need to define a set of resources (cpus or workers) where the tasks will be executed.
-The easiest way is to use the matlabpool command.
-This command has been replaced in recent versions for parpool.
-Again, refer to the MATLAB documentation for details.
+In any case, for all these things to work you will need to define a set of resources (cpus or workers) where the tasks will be executed, the easiest way is to use the ``matlabpool`` command this command has been replaced in recent versions with ``parpool``, again refer to the MATLAB documentation for details.

 Running a Serial MATLAB Job
 ---------------------------